Francisco Carrera (B.Sc.), Volunteer Research Assistant

-Francisco Carrera holds a B.Sc. degree in Behavioral Neuroscience and is currently a data analyst at the Clinical Systems Biology Group.
+Francisco Carrera holds a B.Sc. degree in Psychology with a minor in Behavioral Neuroscience and Applied Statistics and is currently a volunteer research assistant at the Clinical Systems Biology Group.
 His work entails performing discrete logic analysis of complex regulatory networks for the purpose of identifying and simulating treatment courses for complex chronic illnesses such as Gulf War Illness, Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, and underlying sub-groups.

 Ricardo Castellanos (M.Sc.), Research Associate